-The basic capture mode is used to describe a capture condition that is a global Boolean equation of participating debug probe comparators.
-The Basic Capture Setup window (see Figure 5-12) is used to create this capture condition and debug probe compare values.
+Use the basic capture mode to describe a capture condition that is a global Boolean equation of participating debug probe comparators.
+Use the Basic Capture Setup window (see Figure 5-12) to create this capture condition and debug probe compare values.